Spanish, German and French language classes for young children

 • How to start your own Music Lingua business including advice on what kinds of classes are successful, where to teach classes, tips on advertising and marketing and "getting the word out" and other helpful tips and suggestions to make your business run smoothly.

 You should be able to complete the training course in a weekend.
-Along with the training materials, you will receive your first "Magic Box" containing your first unit's teaching materials, including a felt board, your manipulatives box for your first themed unit, teaching manuals, lesson plans, CDs and Music Activity Booklets - everything you need to get started!
+Along with the training program, your license includes a "Magic Box" containing your first unit's teaching materials, teaching manuals, lesson plans, music, and books - everything you need to get started!

 Do I need prior teaching experience?